ObolNetwork/obol-docs/docs/start/quickstart_group.md

 ## Step 3: Run the Distributed Key Generation (DKG) ceremony

 :::tip
 For the [DKG](../charon/dkg.md) to complete, all operators need to be running the command simultaneously.
-It helps if operators can agreed on a certain time or schedule a video call for them to all run the command together.
+It helps if operators can agree on a certain time or schedule a video call for them to all run the command together.
 :::

 <Tabs groupId="Launchpad-other">